revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-30. A developer doesn’t want to see the first 10 documents of “dept” collection and doesn’t have the permission to delete any document from the collection as well, so what query he must write to see the rest of the documents after 10 documents without deleting any document?
+30. A developer doesn’t want to see the first 10 documents of “dept” collection and doesn’t have permission to delete any document from the collection as well, so what query he must write to see the rest of the documents after 10 documents without deleting any document?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> Using skip() method, we can skips the number of documents based on our need.
+> Using the skip() method, we can skip the number of documents based on our needs.
 ```
 db.dept.find({}).skip(10);
 ```